 In addition to gas interference, there are several other factors that need to be considered in the completion and operation of horizontal wells.
-Rod guides should be carefully selected so as to reduce rod wear from contact with the tubing.
+Rod guides should be carefully selected to reduce rod wear from contact with the tubing.
 Rod buckling is also a much greater concern in horizontal wells.
-Sinker bars should be installed at the bottom of each vertical section to keep tension on the rods during a down stroke.
-A faster up stroke and slower down stroke also helps prevent buckling rods as well as reducing slippage in the pump.
+Sinker bars should be installed at the bottom of each vertical section to keep tension on the rods during a downstroke.
+A faster upstroke and slower downstroke also help prevent rod buckling as well as reduce slippage in the pump.
 However, a slower upstroke puts less tension on the rods which is useful for managing stress in medium to large wells with large plungers.

-The flexibility to make these parameter changes to help address the challenges will be dependent on the type of artificial lift system deployed, as summarized below.
+The flexibility to make these parameter changes to help address the challenges will be dependent on the type of artificial lift system deployed as summarized on the next page.

-(A) Resolution Options with Pump Jack (with VFD)
+A. Resolution Options with Pumpjack with VFD

-By using an AC motor with a VFD on a conventional pump-jack, one can finely tune the pumping speed to not exceed the production rate of the downhole separator.
-Certain VFD's are also capable of different upstroke vs down stroke speeds so a slower down stoke can be implemented to help keep the rod string in tension while the faster upstroke keeps the overall average strokes per minute at the desired rate.
-This configuration helps mitigate rod buckling in wells with severe dog legs and pumps landed at steep inclines.
+By using an AC motor with a VFD on a conventional pumpjack, one can finely tune the pumping speed to not exceed the production rate of the downhole separator.
+Certain VFDs are also capable of different upstroke versus downstroke speeds, meaning a slower downstroke can be implemented to help keep the rod string in tension while the faster upstroke keeps the overall average strokes per minute at the desired rate.
+This confi guration helps mitigate rod buckling in wells with severe doglegs and pumps landed at steep inclines.
 VFD features can also be used to address gas interference.
-For example, increasing the down stroke speed or tapping the pump as mentioned in the speed control section (if spaced properly).
-The pump-jack can also be locked in the top position to attempt to use fluid leakage to break the gas lock (as explained above).
+For example, increasing the downstroke speed or tapping the pump as mentioned in the speed control section (if spaced properly).
+The pumpjack can also be locked in the top position to attempt to use fluid leakage to break the gas lock (as explained above).

-(B) Resolution Options with Pump Jack (without VFD)
+B. Resolution Options with Pumpjack without VFD

-A combustible driven (or AC driven with no VFD) pump-jack can be set so that the production at the surface does not exceed the rating of the downhole separator by changing overall stroke speed.
-Buckling tendencies will need to be managed with sinker bars or slower overall stroke speed (via manual pump jack adjustments).
-To break gas lock, the well must be spaced to tap or to leave in top position just like a VFD equipped unit.
+A combustible-driven (or AC-driven with no VFD) pumpjack can be set, ensuring production at the surface does not exceed the rating of the downhole separator by changing overall stroke speed.
+Buckling tendencies will need to be managed with sinker bars or slower overall stroke speed (via manual pumpjack adjustments).
+To break gas lock, the well must be spaced to tap or to leave in the top position as with a VFD-equipped unit.
 This would require a site visit to make physical changes to the system setup.

-(C) Resolution Options with Basic Linear Hydraulic Pump-Jack
+C. Resolution Options with Basic Linear Hydraulic Pumpjack

-A basic linear hydraulic pump-jack can be set so that the production does not exceed the rating of the downhole separator.
-This can be done by varying the dwell time between strokes even if the polished rod velocity is not configurable.
+A basic linear hydraulic pumpjack can be set to not exceed the rating of the downhole separator.
+This can be done by varying the dwell time between strokes, even if the polished rod velocity is not configurable.
 Alternatively, the output flow rate of the hydraulic pump/valve combination can be reduced via a manual adjustment.
-The maximum down stroke speed can also be reduced with a manual valve adjustment to help mitigate buckling.
+The maximum downstroke speed can also be reduced with a manual valve adjustment to help mitigate buckling.
 To break gas lock, the bottom position sensor could be manually lowered to put the pump on tap (if spaced appropriately).
-The polished rod can also be raised to the top position, like on the pump-jack, with either a long top dwell setting or manually.
-The pump can then be restarted either manually or automatically once enough fluid has leaked into the pump to break the gas lock.
+The polished rod can also be raised to the top position, as on the pumpjack, with either a long, top dwell setting or manually.
+The pump can then be restarted either manually or automatically, once enough fluid has leaked into the pump to break the gas lock.

-(D) Resolution Options with an Advanced Linear Hydraulic Pump-Jack
+D. Resolution Options with Advanced Linear Hydraulic Pumpjack